markmnyc/markmnyc/README.md

 - 👋 Hi, I’m @markmnyc
-- 👀 I’m interested in new and challenging technologies
+- 👀 Goal for 2023 is to make a github commit once a week
-- 🌱 I’m currently learning react, go and swift
+- 🌱 I’m currently learning ... well everything
-- 💞️ I’m looking to collaborate on open source and animal life enhancing technology
+- 💞️ I’m looking to collaborate on open source
 - 📫 How to reach me @ghotei159

 <!---